 To better understand this, let's look at a basic example.
-Pretend you have a checking account that offers 2% interest.
-You keep $100 in this checking account.
+Pretend you have a checking account that offers a 2% interest rate.
+You keep $100 of your hard-earned money in this checking account.
 At the end of the year, you would have $102 in the account.
 (2% of $100 is $2, which is the amount added to your balance in the form of interest).

 Now, interest doesn't usually get paid out just once a year.
 In fact, most of the time it is paid out on a monthly basis.
 Unfortunately, you don't receive 2% each month.
 In order to figure out how much interest you will earn per month, you take the APY and divide it by 12 (because there are 12 months in a year).

 Let's look back at our original example and figure out how much interest we will earn in just one month.
 Our imaginary checking account offers 2% over the course of a year, so to figure out how much it pays a month we need to divide that amount by 12.
 2% divided by 12 months is .16%.
 So, we know the account offers .16% interest rate a month.
 If we take that .16% and apply it to our balance of $100, we will see that we are earning $0.16 in interest in one month.

 What is the difference between APY and APR?

 APR stands for annual percentage rate, and it is the amount of money you are charged for access to an account.
 A common example of an account with APR is a credit card.
 When you carry a balance on a credit card, you are charged interest on that amount (which is why it is so easy to get into debt with credit cards, but that's a whole other issue).